nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 4. Commands - General <a name="commands-general"></a>
 #### 4.1 Viewing help : `help`

-Displays a brief explanation of the list of commands, and a link to the help page, which is the user guide.
+Show a message explaining how to access the help page, which is the tCheck User Guide.

 Format: `help`

+Example: Let's say you want to find out how tCheck can help you manage the employees.
+You can follow these instructions:

+1. Type `help` into the _Command Box_.
+2. Press "Enter" to execute the command.

+Outcome:

+1. tCheck will open the Help window, which shows a message explaining how to access the help page.

 #### 4.2 Exiting the program : `exit`